 In the seek mode, the radio finds and plays the next station up or down the station band.

-To seek a station, push and hold the "\" or "\" side of "TUNE" until you hear a beep.
-Do this again to find another sta-
+To seek a station, push and hold the " \land " or " \lor " side of "TUNE" until you hear a beep.
+Do this again to find another station.

 -Car audio system operating hints

 To ensure the correct audio system operation: